You are here: Home / Religious Education / Religious Education

 How It Works

 Each Sunday all children attend the first 15 minutes of the adult service which begins at 10:30am.
-After a story for people of all ages, the children gather around the chalice while it is lit and then head downstairs for their Religious Education program until 12:00pm.
+After the children light the chalice, they head downstairs for their Religious Education program until 11:30am.
 For special occasions, intergenerational services are planned where the children and adults participate in the service together.

 Consistent attendance allows children to build relationships with their fellow students and teachers and allows for a better learning environment.

 Parents are asked to fill out a registration form for their child/children.
-We invites parents to participate in our volunteer teaching program or contribute their talents in other ways.
+We invite parents to participate in our volunteer teaching program or contribute their talents in other ways.

 Principles of UUs as Expressed by Young People